nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 times.

-If the Date object has a strftime property (and it is a function), it will be used instead of the built-in formatter.
+If the Date object has a strftime property (and it is a function), it will to used instead of the built-in formatter.
 Thus you can include a strftime library such as http://hacks.bluesmoon.info/strftime/ for more powerful date/time formatting.